jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) the arrangement as a returning share transfer; and (b) a person affected by the arrangement as a share user or a share supplier, under the returning share transfer.

-### GB 50 Arrangements involving partners
+### GB 50 Arrangements involving partners and owners
 When this section applies
 (1) This section applies when—
-  (a) a partner of a partnership enters into an arrangement; and (b) the arrangement involves an amount of consideration (the arrangement amount of consideration) that is not a market value amount of consideration; and
+  (a) a partner of a partnership or an owner of a look-through company enters into an arrangement; and (b) the arrangement involves an amount of consideration (the arrangement amount of consideration) that is not a market value amount of consideration; and
-  (c) the arrangement has a purpose or effect of defeating the intent and application of subpart HG (Joint venturers, partners, and partnerships).
+  (c) the arrangement has a purpose or effect of defeating the intent and application of subparts HB and HG (which relate to joint venturers, partners, partnerships, and look-through companies).
 Market value amount substituted
 (2) A market value amount of consideration is substituted for the arrangement amount of consideration.